Key recycling in authentication: Secret key leakage

-If we repeat this for each round, the success probability in the \ith{\ell} round given that the previous $\ell-1$ were unsuccessful is $p_\ell = (|\cT|-\ell+1)^{-1}$.
-We now prove by induction that the probability of successfully falsifying at least one message with this strategy is exactly $\ell/|\cT|$.
-Let $F_\ell$ be a random variable taking the value $1$ if the adversary successfully falsifies a message in any of the first $\ell$ rounds, and $0$ otherwise.
+If we repeat this for each round, the success probability in the \ith{i} round given that the previous $i-1$ were unsuccessful is $p_i = (|\cT|-i+1)^{-1}$.
+We now prove by induction that the probability of successfully corrupting at least one message with this strategy is exactly $i/|\cT|$.
+Let $F_i$ be a random variable taking the value $1$ if the adversary successfully corrupts a message in any of the first $i$ rounds, and $0$ otherwise.
 We have $P_{F_1}(1) = p_1 = 1/|\cT|$.
-And if $P_{F_{\ell-1}}(1) = (\ell-1)/|\cT|$, then
+And if $P_{F_{i-1}}(1) = (i-1)/|\cT|$, then

-Let $z_0$ represent any value of $Z_{\ell}$ in which the adversary fails to falsify any message, and $z_1$ be the case where he does trick the players.
-If he is successful, he immediately learns the correct value $c$, and thus If the adversary is not successful, he has still managed to cross $\ell$ values for $c$ off his list, so
+Let $z_0$ represent any value of $Z_{n}$ in which Eve fails to corrupt any message, and $z_1$ be the case where she does trick the legitimate players.
+If she is successful, she immediately learns the correct value $c$, and thus If Eve is not successful, she has still managed to cross $n$ values for $c$ off her list, so

 Combining the two equations above with the corresponding probabilities, we get

 \end{proof}